-If, like many others, you use Daylite every day, things can can get a bit untidy.
+If, like many others, you use Daylite software every day, things can can get a bit untidy.

 Regular house-keeping will help ensure Daylite remains the trusted storage location for all information, so you are free to think creatively about developing your business further.